 The couple left Texas in 2002 and purchased a 101-acre estate in the emerging Sta.
 Rita Hills area of the Central Coast.
 While vineyards and wine were something of a priority, the real reason for the purchase was the abundant amount of space it provided for Christine's Arabian horse avocation.

 A wise planting of some 21 acres of Chardonnay and Pinot Noir in the western part of the Sta.
 Rita Hills AVA (Christine Bruce called it a "no brainer") proved highly beneficial.
 The location has arguably become California's hottest (in terms of popularity) AVA, and the state's leading producer of great Burgundian varietals.
 For the record, about one fourth of the Hilliard Bruce Estate is Chardonnay and the remainder is Pinot Noir.

-While general manager Greg Brewer can list a number of top wineries in his resume (Santa Barbara Winery, Melville Vineyards and Winery to name a couple), both John Hilliard and Christine Bruce took a different route to gain their expertise.
-Wine courses at Houston’s Rice University were followed by courses at both Alan Hancock College (California) and Grayson College (Texas) Viticulture and Enology programs.
+While general manager Greg Brewer can list a number of top wineries in his resume (Santa Barbara Winery and Melville Vineyards and Winery, to a name a couple), both John Hilliard and Christine Bruce took a different route to gain their expertise.
+Wine courses at Houston's Rice University were followed by courses at both Alan Hancock College's (California) and Grayson College's (Texas) Viticulture and Enology programs.
 Additionally, the pair participated in courses offered by the UC Davis Extension Program that has received excellent reviews.

 Map of the area

 We moved to the Sta.
 Rita Hills appellation from Houston in 2002 with the purpose of growing world class Chardonnay and Pinot Noir.
 The AVA had just been established and there was tremendous energy emanating from this unique stretch of land.
 The east-west oriented mountain range with proximity to the cold Pacific just a few miles away was ideally suited in our eyes to accomplish our goal.